SilentYell/Coin_Control/README.md

 #### **Part-Time Members**

 1. **Test and Debug Backend Routes:**
-- Use Postman or Insomnia to test all `/api/expenses` and `/api/income` routes.
 - Verify that the routes handle edge cases (e.g., invalid data, missing fields).
 - Fix any bugs or errors in the backend.